-- A. The purpose of Green Trail is to allow a horse to compete on an entrylevel field with horses of the same level of experience.
+A. The purpose of Green Trail is to allow a horse to compete on an entry-level field with horses of the same level of experience.
 Green Trail is a stepping-stone to the more advanced level of competition with seasoned horses.
-This class should be judged according to the purpose of its intent - B. Green Trail will be judged on the performance of the horse over obstacles with emphasis on movement, smoothness in gaits and transitions and willingness to execute the maneuvers with a willing attitude.
-Horses shall be penalized for artificial appearance over the obstacles.
+This class should be judged according to the purpose of its intent

-- C. The course should be designed for the entry-level horse.
-Ample space should be used to execute the obstacles. - D. Horses, regardless of their age, may be ridden with one hand and a standard Western bit as approved by APHA equipment rules or with two hands and a snaffle bit or bosal as described under APHA equipment rules. - E. With the exception of eligibility and equipment requirements, the same rules apply in Green Trail as apply in trail. - F. Horses eligible to compete: - Horses in their first year of showing in Trail or that have shown during previous years in any recognized equine association in Green Trail, Open Trail, Amateur Trail, Novice Amateur Trail, Youth Trail or Novice Youth Trail, but have not won more than 10 points, more than \$2500 in lifetime earnings under saddle, a bronze horse medal in EWU (Erste Westernreiter Union) or a World or Reserve World Championship in these classes as of January 1 of the current show year.
-Points from all divisions (except Walk-Trot) will count and are cumulative in determining eligibility. - Year Long Eligibility.
+- B. Green Trail will be judged on the performance of the horse over obstacles with emphasis on movement, smoothness in gaits and transitions and willingness to execute the maneuvers with a willing attitude.
+Horses shall be penalized for artificial appearance over the obstacles. - C. The course should be designed for the entry-level horse.
+Ample space should be used to execute the obstacles. - D. Horses, regardless of their age, may be ridden with one hand and a standard Western bit as approved by APHA equipment rules or with two hands and a snaffle bit or bosal as described under APHA equipment rules. - E. With the exception of eligibility and equipment requirements, the same rules apply in Green Trail as apply in trail. - F. Horses eligible to compete: - 1.
+Horses in their first year of showing in Trail or that have shown during previous years in any recognized equine association in any Trail classes, but have not won 10 points or more, or a World or Reserve World Championship, or a bronze horse medal in EWU (Erste Westernreiter Union) as of January 1 of the current show year.
+Points from all divisions (except Walk-Trot) will count and are cumulative in determining eligibility.
+In addition, as of January 1 of the current show year, horses may not have won \$2,500 or more in lifetime earnings under saddle in any Trail class at any event in which the earnings are verifiable.
+Accuracy of eligibility is the responsibility of the owner and exhibitor and is subject to verification. - Year Long Eligibility.
 If a horse is considered eligible on January 1, it may continue to be shown in this class for the calendar year, regardless of points earned. - 3.
-Once a horse has earned 10 points in Green Trail, it will no longer be eligible to compete in this class in subsequent years. - G. Horses showing in this event may also enter their respective trail class at the same show.
-Green Trail does not count for show all-around or high-point awards. - H. Points earned in this class will count toward APHA Register of Merit, Superior Event and Honor Roll awards only.
+Once a horse has earned 10 points or more in Green Trail, it will no longer be eligible to compete in this class in subsequent years. - G. Horses showing in this event may also enter their respective trail class at the same show.
+Green Trail does not count for show all-around or highpoint awards. - H. Points earned in this class will count toward APHA Register of Merit, Superior Event and Honor Roll awards only.
 Points in this class will not count toward any other APHA awards including Breeders' Trust payouts.
 (World Show points do not count toward year-end awards.)